N8-CIR/TORs/steering_group.md

 - Consult members of their local community ahead of each meeting for feedback on proposals and/or ideas for new activities.
 - Prepare for and attend each meeting, or appoint a deputy if unable to attend a particular meeting.
-- Maintain a good liaison with their PVC-R or equivalent and other university stakeholders in order to collect their feedback or raise topics to N8 CIR.
+- Maintain a good liaison with their Pro Vice-Chancellor for Research or equivalent and other university stakeholders in order to collect their feedback or raise topics to the N8 CIR.

-## Frequency of Meetings
+## Meetings
 The Steering Group meetings should be held quarterly with interim meetings if required.
 The meeting will be deemed quorate if five institutional representatives are present.

+Minutes will be taken during meetings and circulated among members after each meeting.